Malavsky family

-The Malavsky family was a Jewish-American family who appeared throughout the Jewish world in concerts of cantorial and Jewish folk music.
+The Malavsky family was a Jewish-American family of cantorial and Jewish folk singers.
 The father of the family, Samuel Malavsky (1894–1985), a renowned cantor and composer, was often the soloist, accompanied by his four daughters and two sons.

 Samuel Malavsky

 Cantor Samuel (Shmuel) Malavsky was born in the Ukrainian city of Smila, near Kiev in 1894.
 In 1914, at the age of 20, he emigrated to America.
-His talent as a cantor was recognized by the world-renowned hazzan (cantor) Yossele Rosenblatt (who was also from the Ukraine), who adopted Malavsky as his protégé.
+His talent as a cantor was recognized by the world-renowned hazzan (cantor) Yossele Rosenblatt (who was also from Ukraine), who adopted Malavsky as his protégé.
 Malavsky was a cantor in numerous orthodox communities, including Bridgeton, Brooklyn, Philadelphia, New Haven and Detroit.
 He recorded many solo cantorial recordings, accompanied by an organ, as well as duets with his mentor Yossele Rosenblatt.
-His voice was expansive, warm, expressive and emotional.
-He was a talented composer of cantorial melodies and a gifted improviser.
-Many of his compositions have become classics of the cantorial genre.
+Some of his compositions have become classics of the cantorial genre.